 Browse the whole documentation.

 A state machine is a behavior model.
-It consists of different so called states.
-Because the amount of states of a state machine is finite it is called finite state machine (FSM).
+It consists of a finite number of states and is therefore also called finite-state machine (FSM).
+Based on the current state and a given input the machine performs state transitions and produces outputs.
 There are basic types like Mealy and Moore machines and more complex types like Harel and UML statecharts.
-This introduction gives a short overview of the common basis and the differences between state machine types.

 This section explains how you can edit statecharts using YAKINDU Statechart Tools.